 Massachusetts GED Price

-The Massachusetts GED test costs $31,25 per subtest or $125 for the entire GED battery.
+The Commonwealth of Massachusetts offers free GED and HiSET testing to its residents, and this includes two free retakes as well.
+The Massachusetts GED test regularly costs $31,25 per subtest or $125 for the entire GED battery.

 To qualify for the online GED exam, you are required first to reach passing scores (in the “green” section) on the GED Ready test, available from GED.com at $6.99 each.
 There is a GED Ready test for each of the four GED subtests, so that’ll be $28.